Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Technical Overview

+In 1), we can pull out the contribution from the quantity $\frac{1}{n}\sum_{t\in T}\iprod{x_t, w^* - w}^2$, which corresponds to the clean square loss achieved by the regressor $w$ we have found and turns out to be the dominant term.
+To upper bound the rest of 1) and 2), the key technical challenge is respectively to control the error incurred from failing to place nonzero weight $a_t$ on some of the points $t\in T$, and from placing nonzero weight $a_t$ on some of the points $t\not\in T$.
+To bound both sources of error, we end up needing to control the quantity
-Term (1) can be controlled by using the fact that the noise is hypercontractive, and this step is standard.
-With term (2) however, we arrive at the key distinction between our approach and that of previous works on robust regression.
-In prior works, this is the place where one could insist that $S$ is structured in the sense that along every univariate projection, the empirical moments of the points in $S$ are $k$-hypercontractive for some $k\ge 4$, in which case we could use Holder's to upper bound term (2) in terms of just $\eta$ and $\sigma$.
-This is not applicable to our fixed-design setting where we make no assumptions on the process by which $x_1,\ldots,x_n$ were generated, so a subset with hypercontractive empirical moments may not even exist.

-Instead, our approach is to insist that $S$ must \emph{sub-sample the empirical covariance}, i.e. that
+The way in which we do so marks the key distinction between our approach and that of previous works on robust regression.

+In prior works (see Section~\ref{sec:related} below), this is the place where one could insist that the weights $\{a_t\}$ are structured in the sense that along every univariate projection, the empirical moments of the dataset reweighted by $\{a_t\}$ are $k$-hypercontractive for some $k\ge 4$, in which case we could use Holder's to upper bound \eqref{eq:missedpoints}.
+This is not applicable in the general case, where $x_1,\ldots,x_n$ are arbitrary bounded vectors, so a reweighting with hypercontractive empirical moments may not even exist.
+Instead, our approach is to insist that $\brc{a_t}$ must \emph{sub-sample the empirical covariance}, i.e. that

-The intuition for this constraint is that because the points that get corrupted in the Huber contamination setting form a \emph{random} subset of the data, $S^*$ will satisfy this constraint with high probability.
-So for any $S$ which sub-samples the empirical covariance, ignoring the low-order term in \eqref{eq:subsample_informal}, we can thus upper bound term (2) by $O(\eta/n)\cdot \sum_{t\in S^*}\iprod{w^* - w,x_t}^2$.
-Recall that the whole point of the preceding argument was to upper bound $\frac{1}{n}\sum_{t\in S^*}\iprod{w^* - w,x_t}^2$, so term (2) is negligible as desired.
+The intuition for this constraint is that because the points that get corrupted in the Huber contamination setting form a \emph{random} subset of the data, the ideal reweighting $\brc{a^*_t}$ given by placing uniform mass on the true set of uncorrupted points would satisfy this constraint with high probability by standard matrix concentration.
+So for any $\brc{a_t}$ which sub-samples the empirical covariance, ignoring the low-order term in \eqref{eq:subsample_informal}, we can thus upper bound the quantity \eqref{eq:missedpoints} by $\eta\sum_{t\in [n]}\iprod{w^* - w,x_t}^2$.
+This is negligible compared to the aforementioned dominant term, allowing us to complete the proof that \eqref{eq:overview_grad_zero} suffices to ensure that $w$ incurs low clean square loss.